yinkaipeng/spark/docs/timeline.md

 application instance.
 Tens of thousands of spark events can be stored and retrieved, but long-lived spark streaming applications will reach these limits.

-For this reason, we recommend that logging to the YARN ATS system is *not* used for spark streaming applications.
+For this reason, while spark streaming applications, can successfully logging to the YARN ATS system, their full histories may not be recoverable.

 ## Troubleshooting